Alexsandro-Ctba/Alexsandro-Ctba/README.md

 ### Hi there 👋
 # I'Am Alexsandro!

-- 🌱 I’m currently learning Nodejs, React e React-native
+- 🌱 I’m currently learning Nodejs and React-native

  I am Studant of Web Development and back-end